-An Oil Beetle may seem like an ordinary black garden bug but it has a secret weapon making it capable of blistering human skin.
+An Oil Beetle may seem like an ordinary black garden bug, but its secret weapon can blister human skin and burn insect exoskeletons.

 Oil Beetles are a type of Blister Beetle.
-This group of beetles can secrete a caustic chemical called cantharidin from their abdomen.
-The toxicity of this chemical is great enough to irritate human skin and cause the formation of painful blisters.
+This type of beetle can secrete a caustic chemical called cantharidin from its abdomen.
+The toxicity of this chemical is high enough to irritate human skin, causing redness, irritation, and the formation of painful blisters.
 It is typically used whenever the beetle feels threatened or mishandled.
-This is a species best looked at, but not touched.
+Because of this, Oil Beetles should not be picked up or handled.

 Scientific Name: Meloe spp

 Size (Adult; Length): 6mm to 16mm (0.23in to 0.62in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Beetles have a pair of antennae on the head used as sensors.

 Head: The head is home to the insect's eyes, antennae, and mandibles (jaws).

 Thorax: Holds the three pairs of legs as well as vital internal organs.

 Elytron: One of two wing cases on a Beetle that protects its wings (plural: elytra).